10buttons/awedio/README.md

     but this does not work well for some wrappers such as Speed.
   - Uses the standard Iterator trait for its Source.
 Awedio's Sound is its own enum that handles Metadata Changes, Pausing and Finishing sounds.
-  - Does not have a way to propogate errors through Sources.
+  - Does not have a way to propagate errors through Sources.
 Awedio's sound returns a result so errors can be explicitly handled if desired.
 - [Kira](https://docs.rs/kira/)
   - Has very nice API for tweening and effects.